Pinafore/nlp-hw/feateng/README.md

             buzzer.add_feature(feature)

-Before we try it out, we need to know what our baseline is.
-So let's see how it did *without* that feature.
+Don't forget that you're training a classifier.
+This classifier will be turned into a "pickle" file and stored in the models directory.
+So let's train the classifier *without* that new feature.

     mkdir -p models
     python3 buzzer.py --guesser_type=GprGuesser --limit=50 \